How to grow carrots

 If you want a quick visual recap, watch our short video tutorial for step-by-step tips on how to sow carrot seeds in the garden.
 Here are our top tips for growing carrots:

 We hope you enjoy growing (and eating!) your carrots.
 Tag us in your photos if you share them on Facebook or Instagram - we’d love to see how you get on!
-Take a look at our carrot and parsnip hub page for more advice on growing and enjoying these tasty roots.
+Take a look at our hub page for more advice on growing carrots and parsnips.

 Written by: Sue Sanderson